Dasari Narayana Rao: Film career

 Prior to films, Dasari worked in theatre staging plays.
 He entered film industry to become an actor but worked as ghost writer for 25 films and made his debut as dialogue writer with Jagath Jatteelu (1970) however it was Mohammed Bin Thuqlaq which gave him recognition.

 Political career

-Dasari was elected to the Rajya Sabha in the year 2000.
-He became the Minister of state in Ministry of Coal.
-Said to be a confidante of Indian National Congress President Sonia Gandhi, Dasari once again became active in politics after Indian National Congress Party came back to power in 2004.
+In the late 1990s, Dasari Narayana Rao announced plans to launch a regional political party in Andhra Pradesh called Telugu Talli Party.
+Dasari campaigned for the Indian National Congress (INC) during the 1996, 1998 and 1999 general elections.
+He was elected to the Rajya Sabha in the year 2000.
+He became the Minister of State for Coal.
+Said to be a confidante of Indian National Congress President Sonia Gandhi, Dasari once again became active in politics after INC came back to power in 2004.

 On 11 June 2013 the Central Bureau of Investigation booked Dasari Narayana Rao for receiving ₹2.25 crores from Naveen Jindal in connection with the Coal scam, and filed FIR against both.

 Business

-He launched a popular daily newspaper named Udayam to counter the effect of Ramoji Rao's newspaper Eenadu.
+He launched a popular daily Telugu-language newspaper, Udayam, to counter the influence of Ramoji Rao's newspaper Eenadu.